libSDL2pp/libSDL2pp/README.md

 # libSDL2pp

-This library provides C++17 bindings/wrapper for SDL2 and satellite libraries.
+This library provides C++ bindings/wrapper for SDL2 and satellite libraries.

 ## Synopsis